kgn/resume/readme.md

 ### INAppStoreWindow

 [INAppStoreWindow](https://github.com/indragiek/INAppStoreWindow) is an open source project that makes it easy to add a Mac App Store style title bar to your windows.
-This project was created by Indragie Karunaratne who asked me to join the project and I am now it's primary maintainer.
+This project was created by Indragie Karunaratne who asked me to join the project after I'd contributed several pull requests.
 This project has been used in apps like Sonora, Play by Play, Sparkbox, ReadNow, AIM for Mac Preview, and many more.

 ### KGNoise